Last updated: May 29, 2026

 UNMC and Creighton dental schools

-Dental schools can help when you need care at a lower cost and can spend more time at the appointment.
-UNMC says students and dental hygiene students provide care under faculty guidance, with postgraduate residents for more complex needs.
-The Lincoln clinic lists 4000 East Campus Loop South and 402-472-1333 for appointments, billing, and insurance.
+Dental schools can help when you need lower-cost care and can spend more time at appointments.
+UNMC says dental and dental hygiene students provide care under faculty guidance, with postgraduate residents for more complex needs.
+Creighton says its dental clinic offers a limited number of emergency appointments and tells new patients to call about the nature of the problem.

-What it helps with: Exams, treatment plans, cleanings, fillings, dentures, and specialty referrals when available.
+What it helps with: Exams, treatment plans, cleanings, fillings, extractions, dentures, and specialty referrals when available.

 Who may qualify: Many adults can request care.
-The clinic decides whether your needs fit its teaching clinics and schedule.
+The school decides whether your needs fit its clinics and student training schedule.

-Where to apply: Call the dental school clinic and ask for new adult patient intake.
+Where to apply: Call the dental clinic and ask for new adult patient intake.

 Donated care, veterans, and special groups